ezeoleaf/awesome-golang-repositories/README.md

 [httprouter](https://github.com/julienschmidt/httprouter): A high performance HTTP request router that scales well
 [slack](https://github.com/slack-go/slack): Slack API in Go - community-maintained fork created by the original author, @nlopes
 [octosql](https://github.com/cube2222/octosql): OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.
 [goose](https://github.com/pressly/goose): A database migration tool.
 Supports SQL migrations and Go functions.
+[MediaServer](https://github.com/sharkpick/MediaServer): Minimalist media server for my home network.
+Includes code to keep adult content separate from general content, which can be used on networks with more sensitive audiences or whatever.
+Currently uses http.ServeFile() but I'm going to move it to a HLS system